If tasked with naming entrepreneurial cities, a few startup stalwarts might top your list: San Francisco. Boston. New York.

 But, a new hub has emerged far from the sphere of Silicon Valley or the bustling Northeast.
 A coastal city where the startup scene is just as hot as the temperature, with an ever-increasing number of new ventures and opportunities for entrepreneurs.

 That place?
 Miami.

-The south Florida city is No. 1 on the Kauffman Foundation’s 2017 Index of Startup Activity, a measurement of new business creation in the country’s 40 largest metro regions.
-To measure startup activity, the Kauffman index weighs three dimensions: the rate of new entrepreneurs opening businesses in any given month, the percentage of those driven by “opportunity” rather than “necessity,” and the number of newly created businesses that employ at least one other person.
+The south Florida city was No. 1 on the Kauffman Foundation’s 2017 Index of Startup Activity, a measurement of new business creation in the country’s 40 largest metro regions.
+To measure startup activity, the Kauffman index weighed three dimensions: the rate of new entrepreneurs opening businesses in any given month, the percentage of those driven by “opportunity” rather than “necessity,” and the number of newly created businesses that employ at least one other person.

 More proof of Miami’s budding entrepreneurial ecosystem: Florida was named one of the top 10 best states to start a business by WalletHub.
 The ranking was based on a WalletHub analysis of business environment, access to resources, and business costs from all 50 states.
-Florida earned the sixth spot overall, and had the fourth-highest average growth in number of small businesses.
+Florida earned the sixth spot overall, and had the third-highest average growth in number of small businesses.

-Posted in Living Entrepreneurship
+Posted in Entrepreneurship of All Kinds